Ayurvedic Detoxification Treatment

 Basically, any aggravation of the doshas affects agni (the digestive fire) and produces toxins (Ama).
 Other factors play a role in the formation of ama as well.
 The factors that lead to the formation of toxins are poor digestion of food, improper food combinations, poor drinking water, pollution, and pesticides in food, the emotional and physical stress of trauma and so on.
 These toxins accumulate and spread throughout the body and eventually deposit themselves into the deeper tissues, organs or channels, creating dysfunction and disease.

 In Ayurveda, there is a cleansing and rejuvenating program known as panchakarma.
+We adopt panchakarma treatment for ayurvedic detoxification treatment in Kerala.
 Panchakarma consists of five therapeutic actions or treatments that are specific methods to safely and effectively remove ama(toxins) from different areas of the body without damaging or weakening the system.

 - Purva karma – Pre Purification Procedure